danielbodnar/awesome-stars/README.md

 ## cli

+- [sigoden/proxyfor](https://github.com/sigoden/proxyfor) - A simple and portable proxy for capturing HTTP and HTTPS traffic.
 - [out-of-cheese-error/the-way](https://github.com/out-of-cheese-error/the-way) - A code snippets manager for your terminal.
 - [guyzmo/git-repo](https://github.com/guyzmo/git-repo) - Git-Repo: CLI utility to manage git services from your workspace
 - [LyonSyonII/run](https://github.com/LyonSyonII/run) - Run commands in the languages you love!